hlship/cli-tools/README.md

 For testing purposes, you can bypass the parsing, and just pass a map to the function.

-You may need to mock out `net.lewisship.cli/print-summary` if your command invokes it, as that relies on some additional, non-documented, keys to be present in the command map.
+You may need to mock out `net.lewisship.cli-tools/print-summary` if your command invokes it, as that relies on some additional non-documented keys to be present in the command map.

 Finally, validation errors normally print a command summary and then call `System/exit`, which is problematic for tests;
-`net.lewisship.cli/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.
+`net.lewisship.cli-tools/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.

 ## License

-`cli` is (c) 2022-present Howard M. Lewis Ship.
+`io.github.hlship/cli-tools` is (c) 2022-present Howard M. Lewis Ship.

 It is released under the terms of the Apache Software License, 2.0.